ayakashi-io/ayakashi-io.github.io/docs/going_deeper/automatic_retries.md

         type: "script",
         module: "myScript"
     }, {
-        type: "scrapper",
+        type: "scraper",
-        module: "myScrapper",
+        module: "myScraper",
         config: {
             retries: 10
         }
     }, {
-        type: "scrapper",
+        type: "scraper",
-        module: "anotherScrapper"
+        module: "anotherScraper"
     }]
 };
 ```

-If `myScrapper` raises any unhandled error, it will then be retried for 10 times by reloading the whole
+If `myScraper` raises any unhandled error, it will then be retried for 10 times by reloading the whole
 step each time (so it will start again from the very beginning of the step).
 If it doesn't succeed after 10 times, the step will be aborted and the pipeline execution
-will be halted (`anotherScrapper` won't run).
+will be halted (`anotherScraper` won't run).
 By default **no retries** are performed in any step.